-After a vehicle accident involving a commercial truck, even if it is clear that the truck driver caused the accident, it's not always easy to figure out who is legally liable.
-In this article, we'll discuss some key things to consider when answering the liability question.
+After a traffic accident involving a big rig, delivery truck or other commercial vehicle, even if it's clear that the driver is at fault it's not always easy to figure out who is financially responsible.
+Let's answer some key questions.

 The first thing the injured person must show is that the truck driver is an employee of the company, rather than an independent contractor.
 That's because a company is generally not liable for wrongful acts committed by independent contractors.

-For example, if a truck driver used his own truck, furnished his own gas and oil and own liability insurance, assumed the cost of repairs, was paid on a "per route" basis, and received no employee benefits, and the company did not withhold taxes from the driver’s paychecks or instruct the driver how to make deliveries or how to drive the truck, likely the truck driver is an independent contractor.
+For example, if a truck driver used his own truck, furnished his own gas and purchased his own liability insurance coverage, assumed the cost of repairs, was paid on a "per route" basis, and received no employee benefits—and the company did not withhold taxes from the driver’s paychecks or instruct the driver how to make deliveries or how to drive the truck, likely the truck driver is an independent contractor.

-Determining what constitutes an act committed “within the scope of employment” can be a difficult task.
-Courts have adopted a number of factors to help resolve this issue.
-Although each state’s laws may differ, common factors can include:
+Determining what constitutes an act committed “within the scope of employment” can be difficult.
+Courts tend to look at:

-For example, if a truck driver rear ends a car while making a delivery, the employer would be liable for any harm that results because the truck driver was acting “within the scope of employment”.
-Now suppose that the truck driver leaves work early to go to a basketball game and hits another car outside of the stadium.
-Here, an argument can be made that the company should not be liable for the accident because the truck driver was not acting “within the scope of employment”.
+For example, if a truck driver rear-ends a car while making a delivery, the employer would probably be liable for any harm that results because the truck driver was acting “within the scope of employment”.
+Now suppose the truck driver leaves work early to go to a basketball game and hits another car outside of the stadium.
+Here, an argument can be made that the company should not be liable for the driver's negligence because the truck driver was not acting “within the scope of employment”.

 For example, if a truck driver slams into another vehicle because the driver of the other vehicle was sleeping with the truck driver’s spouse, the company will probably not be liable.